surgicalcoder/Tether/README.md

 ## Version History

+* [1.0.27] Changed convention for build numbers!
+Also fixed two issues - one where non plugin dll's were registered as plugins, and where some downloaded plugins were not updating.
 * [0.0.13] Plugins can now require configuration data to work!
 * [0.0.12] Fixed memory leak issue with Performance Counter work.
 * [0.0.11] PerformanceCounterGroups can now actually point to Performance Counters, not just WMI counters that they (should) represent.
 The [Tether.Plugins](https://github.com/surgicalcoder/Tether.Plugins) project (Specifically the ASPNetRequests project) has a example of this working.